If you don’t have time to read all this – here’s a wonderful cartoon

 If so, this might help to explain the sociopathic tendencies of some company directors (a self-selecting ruthless largely male group if ever there was one), who seem genuinely incapable of fathoming the damage that their business models inflict on people and/or environment – regardless of the weight of evidence placed before them.

-So, we might ask, are our own conclusions concerning climate change being fixed by our personal paradigm?
+So, we might ask, to what extent are our own conclusions concerning climate change being fixed by our personal paradigm?

 So.
-Are your views being fixed or even skewed by your own paradumb?
+To what extent are your views being fixed and/or skewed by your own paradumb?
 It’s not an easy question to answer, is it?

 I do think one thing is for certain, though; the altruism / selfishness / (sociopathy?) phenomenon is going to present major challenges when it comes to fitting 14 billion people onto one small planet – a large part of which may well be, by then, a very hostile environment indeed.